lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

      }
 	 [...
 More next ....]
 ```
 The first thing we do is to allocate `IntBuffer`s for the library to return the image size and number of channels.
-Then we transform the `CLASSPATH` relative path for the image to an absolute path.
-Finally, we call the `stbi_load` method to actually load the image into a `ByteBuffer`.
+Then, we call the `stbi_load` method to actually load the image into a `ByteBuffer`.
 This method requires the following parameters:

 * `filePath`: The absolute path to the file.
 The stb library is native and does not understand anything about `CLASSPATH`.
-So, keep in mind that the resources, for the stb library, may be in the `CLASSPATH` but cannot be embedded into a JAR file.
+Therefore, we will be using regular file system paths.
 * `width`:  Image width.
 This will be populated with the image width.
 * `height`: Image height.
 This will be populated with the image height.
 * `channels`: The image channels.